Bill Elliott: 1987: Battling Dale Earnhardt and qualifying records

-The 1988 Winston Cup Championship Season
+The 1988 Winston Cup Championship season

 In 1988, Elliott had one of the greatest seasons of his career when he captured his first and only Winston Cup Championship in NASCAR.
 In 29 races, Elliott won another six races, won another six poles, had a string of sixteen consecutive top-ten finishes, and did not have a race where he finished outside the top-twenty.

 His first win of the season was at Bristol, where he was spun out by Geoff Bodine late in the race, but after pitting made his way back in the final four laps and won the race.
 Elliott won his second race of the season at Dover, leading 203 of 500 laps.
 In the June race at Pocono, Elliott finished 10th and would begin a string of 16 consecutive finishes inside the top-ten.
 During that run, Elliott finished runner-up in the first Michigan race, then won back-to-back races in the summer, the first one being his first Pepsi Firecracker 400 win at Daytona, followed by the July race at Pocono.
 After back-to-back 3rd place finishes at Watkins Glen and Michigan, Elliott overtook the points lead for the first time in the season with a 2nd place finish in the second race at Bristol.
 Elliott followed up taking the points lead after Bristol, by winning two of the next three races, both in dominating fashion; the first being his second Southern 500 victory at Darlington leading 154 of 367 laps, and then leading 392 of 500 laps completing the season sweep at Dover.

 Going into the season finale, Elliott looked to win his first NASCAR Winston Cup championship at his home track of Atlanta.
 His only threat to the championship was Rusty Wallace, who entered the race winning three of the last four races and was 79 points behind Elliott.
 Elliott started 29th, but needed to finish 18th or better to clinch the championship regardless of what Wallace did in the race.
 Wallace dominated the race, starting on the pole, leading 166 of the 325 laps, and winning the race.
-Elliott drove careful and conservatively through the field and finished 11th to claim the 1988 Winston Cup Championship by 24 points over Wallace.
+Elliott drove carefully and conservatively through the field and finished 11th to claim the 1988 Winston Cup Championship by 24 points over Wallace.
 Elliott finished the season with six wins, six poles, 15 top-fives, 22 top-tens (including at one point sixteen in a row), and an average finish of 6.6.